charntikov-neurolab/manuscript-workflow/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+This is a main project directory for working draft of "R, RMarkdown, Git, and GitHub for Academic Writing: A Guide".
+This guide attempts to deliver a comprehensive workflow for devoloping and publishing of academic manuscripts with the help of R, Rmarkdown, Git, and GitHub.